Friends of Lulu

 Friends of Lulu (FoL) was a non-profit, national charitable organization located in the United States, designed to promote readership of comic books by women and the participation of women in the comic book industry.
 FoL operated from 1994 to 2011.

 Membership was open to all persons.
 Friends of Lulu additionally sponsored the Lulu Awards and administered the Women Cartoonists Hall of Fame.

 The organization took its name from Little Lulu, the comic strip character created by Marjorie Henderson Buell in 1935.
-In the comics, Lulu often tries to break into the boys' clubhouse, where girls aren't allowed.
+In the comics, Lulu often tries to break into the boys' clubhouse, where girls are not allowed.

 History

 Formation

 In the early 1990s, comic book professionals Trina Robbins, Heidi MacDonald, Deni Loubert, Anina Bennett, Liz Schiller, and Jackie Estrada banded together to share frustrations, information and aspirations for women in the male-dominated comics industry — at that point, there were roughly "20 women writing and drawing [professionally] amid hundreds of male counterparts...;" furthermore, "90% to 95% of comics readers [were] male."

 The first informal Friends of Lulu meeting — a brunch at the 1993 edition of WonderCon, in Oakland, California — was attended by Robbins, MacDonald, Loubert, Bennett, Schiller, and Estrada.
 Friends of Lulu was officially formed in 1994; co-founder Trina Robbins recalls that a Cherry Poptart lookalike contest sponsored by Comic-Con International was the "last straw" that inspired the creation of the organization.
 FoL began as an amateur press association which lasted three issues.
 The Friends of Lulu logo was created by MacDonald.